philipmendels/use-flexible-undo/stories/basics/intro.md

 If you use TypeScript then you can type **useUndoableEffects** with a record of payload by action type ("PBT").
 Alternatively you could type the payloads within the handlers and let PBT be inferred.

-Finally note that we could have just created one undoable function "add", and wrap that in a "subtract" function which negates its argument ( subtract = amount => add(-amount) ).
-That's fine, but has the possible downside that you cannot differentiate between the actions in the undo history.
-In the next example you can see what this history looks like.
+Finally note that we can also omit the "subtract" function and instead simply call the "add" function with a negated payload.
+This however has the downside that the user cannot differentiate between the actions in the undo history (they would all have type "add").
+It's up to you if you care about that or not.
+In the next example you can see what the history looks like.

 ```typescript
 import React, { FC, useState } from 'react';